 Many people have found hope and help at Amen Clinics, just like Kimberlyn.
 She went from an active, organized person, to feeling exhausted and out of sorts.
 When she went to her doctor, he did a series of tests and found that she was suffering from mold illness.
 She began treatments, and after her full evaluation, Kimberlyn was finally diagnosed, treated, and her symptoms gradually improved.

-If you or a loved one has symptoms that sound a lot like Kimberlyn’s contact Amen Clinics today and find the hope you’ve been looking for.
-And if you’d like to develop mastery over your brain to help prevent depression, Alzheimer’s and exposure to mold, grab a copy of Dr. Daniel G. Amen’s new book and CD to match.
+If you or a loved one has symptoms that sound a lot like Kimberlyn’s contact Amen Clinics today, or call 888-288-9834 and find the hope you’ve been looking for.